PetrNikolas/kick/README.md

 # Welcome to Kick

-Starter kit for web applications in GO!
+Simple starter kit for web applications in GO!

 * Version 0.0.1